- Residency - McGaw Medical Center, Northwestern University (2004-2008), Physical Medicine & Rehabilitation

 - Pelvic Floor Dysfunction

-Kelly M. Scott, M.D., is an Associate Professor in the Department of Physical Medicine and Rehabilitation at UT Southwestern Medical Center.
+Kelly M. Scott, M.D., is a Professor in the Department of Physical Medicine and Rehabilitation at UT Southwestern Medical Center.

 She’s one of a very small number of U.S. physical medicine and rehabilitation (PM&R) physicians who specialize in the diagnosis, treatment, and rehabilitation of pelvic floor disorders.